 4. Discover the Saint Elme Citadel

 Overlooking the bay and town, the 16th-century Citadelle Saint-Elme is Villefranche-sur-Mer’s most impressive historic structure.
-It was constructed under the House of Savoy in the mid-16th century after an attack by the Turkish fleet, led by the infamous pirate Barbarossa, The fortress was later complemented by the Mont Alban fortress which completed the defense system.
+It was constructed under the House of Savoy in the mid-16th century after a violent attack by the Franco-Ottoman forces, led by the infamous pirate Barbarossa.
+The fortress was complemented by the Mont Alban fortress, which completed the defense system.

 Not only is the Citadel of Saint-Elme home to the town hall, but it also houses several museums and exhibitions that are worth exploring.